 Some of the reasons people might not seek treatment for a Demerol addiction including feeling ashamed or embarrassed, denial that there’s a problem, not knowing where to begin, or being unsure of how to pay for rehab.

 You can deal with all of these potential obstacles when you call our Colorado Demerol hotline.
 Our addiction specialists and intake coordinators can take your call 24/7 and offer you information about addiction as well as detox, inpatient, and outpatient treatment programs.

-Some of the specific questions you might be asked when you call our Palmer Lake Demerol helpline include:
+Some questions you might be asked when you call our a Demerol helpline include:

 - How long have you been using Demerol and how did your use of the drug start?